struct/isoalloc/README.md

 * 01 was used but is now free
 * 11 canary chunk

 All user chunk pages and bitmap pages are surrounded by guard page allocations with the `PROT_NONE`permission.
 Zones are created for specific sizes, or manually created through the exposed API for a particular size or object type.
 Internally managed zones will live for the entire lifetime of the process, but zones created via the API can be destroyed at any time.

+If `DEBUG`, `LEAK_DETECTOR`, or `MEM_USAGE` are specified during compilation a memory leak and memory usage routine will be called from the destructor which will print useful information about the state of the heap at that time.
+These can also be invoked via the API, which is documented below.

 * All allocations are 8 byte aligned
 * Zones are thread safe by default, to disable unset `DTHREAD_SUPPORT`
 * The bitmap has 2 bits set aside per chunk
 * All zones are 8 MB in size regardless of the chunk sizes they manage
-* Default zones are created for sizes: 16, 32, 64, 128, 256, 512, 1024, 2048, 4096, 8192 bytes.
+* Default zones are created in the constructor for sizes: 16, 32, 64, 128, 256, 512, 1024, 2048, 4096, 8192 bytes.
 Zones are created on demand for larger allocations
 * The free bit slot cache is 255 entries, it helps speed up allocations

 ## Security Properties